Saint Bernardine of Siena, Priest

-St. Bernardine of Siena was the Billy Graham of his day.
+Saint Bernardine of Siena was the Billy Graham of his day.
 Graham was a well-known American evangelist who traveled ceaselessly from city to city preaching the good news of the Gospel over many decades.
-However, today’s saint was certainly a roving evangelist, he was also much more.
+Yet while today’s saint was certainly a roving evangelist, he was also much more.
 He was first and foremost vowed to poverty, chastity, and obedience as a Franciscan Friar.
-St. Bernardine was also ordained into the one Priesthood of Jesus Christ by a successor of the Apostles.
+Saint Bernardine was also ordained into the one Priesthood of Jesus Christ by a successor of the Apostles.
 And he had received a long and complete theological and humanistic education before he ever opened his mouth in front of a crowd.
 He was even a doctor of canon law.

-Fifteenth century Italy was hot with reform of the Church.
-Ever since 1417 and the end of the Great Schism (an era of two and even three competing popes), the need for Church reform was on the lips of anyone who believed enough to care.
-Unfortunately, every effort to compel a bishop to live in his diocese, to head only one diocese, to form better educated, holier priests, to purify indulgence selling, Church courts, the appointment of bishops, commerce in relics, and so on and so forth, was ignored or resisted.
+Fifteenth-century Italy was hot with reform of the Church.
+Ever since 1417 and the end of the Great Schism (an era of two and even three competing popes), talk of Church reform was on the lips of anyone who believed enough to care.
+Unfortunately, every effort to compel a bishop to live in his diocese, to form better educated priests, to purify indulgence selling, to streamline Church courts, to appoint holy bishops, to stop commerce in relics, and so on, was ignored or resisted.
 The roots of some weeds are tangled and ferocious.
 They cannot be pulled from the ground.
-The 1400s were a lost century for Church reform.
-The Popes tightened their grip on Church power so that no Council would ever pry their fingers from it.
+The 1400s were a lost century for efforts to reform the Church.
+The popes tightened their grip on Church power so that no council would ever pry their fingers from the levers of ecclesial governance.
 The needed reforms would have to wait until the immensely successful Council of Trent in the mid-sixteenth century.
 But it was too late by then.
-Fr.
-Martin Luther and others were tired of waiting.
+Father Martin Luther and others had been tired of waiting.
 The Reformation began in 1517, one hundred years after the Great Schism ended.
-Vast populations of northern Europe were cleaved from the true Faith because the needed reforms came too late.
+Vast populations of Northern Europe were cleaved from the true Faith because the needed reforms came too late.

-St. Bernardine of Siena was one of the many bright lights of fifteenth century Italy who did everything in his power to create a holier Church through his preaching and witness.
-He was such a thoroughly compelling and entertaining speaker that enormous crowds turned out to hear him mostly first thing in the morning.
+Saint Bernardine of Siena was one of the many bright lights of fifteenth-century Italy who did everything in his power to create a holier Church through his preaching and witness.
+He was such a thoroughly compelling and entertaining speaker that enormous crowds turned out to hear him, normally first thing in the morning.
 He encouraged devotion to the Holy Name of Jesus and often held the IHS monogram in his hand when preaching.
-This devotion was later to be incorporated into the universal calendar of the Church.
-He exhorted his congregations to melt their mirrors, playing cards, perfumes, dice, wigs, and other distractions in a “Bonfire of the Vanities” roaring near his pulpit.
+This devotion was later incorporated as a feast day into the universal calendar of the Church.
+Bernardine dramatically exhorted his congregations to melt their mirrors, playing cards, perfumes, dice, wigs, and other worldly distractions in a “bonfire of the vanities” roaring near his pulpit.
+This was true drama.

-St. Bernardine of Siena, inspire all preachers to not count the personal cost of stating uncomfortable truths, but instead to suffer the repercussions of honest talk and to buttress their clear words with an impeccable life of prayer, fasting, devotion, and virtue, just as you did.
+Saint Bernardine of Siena, inspire all preachers to not count the personal cost of stating uncomfortable truths but instead to suffer the repercussions of honest talk.
+Help priests to fortify their preaching with impeccable lives of prayer, fasting, devotion, and virtue, just as you did.